-Preferably more than one as the first one may get wet or covered in post-birth goop (technical term).
-I bought traditional cellular blankets from an NCT sale but if you want to follow with the tradition of the cellular receiving blanket, Joules have some gorgeous ones made from organic, responsibly sourced cotton.
+I bought traditional cellular receiving blankets.
+Joules have some gorgeous ones made from organic, responsibly sourced cotton.
 I also love Aden + Anais silky soft bamboo dream blankets if you’d like something truly special to envelop your little one after their long-awaited arrival into the world.

-Somewhat more unglamorous and utilitarian than soft organic receiving blankets but probably more important.
-I spent a lot of my time with my head in one of these and, much as I hope you won’t have to, I was very glad to have it on hand!
+I spent a lot of my time with my head in one of these during my birth and I recommend you have one on standby!

 A way to keep cool

 I had a USB rechargeable hand fan that provided a lot of relief from the nausea of labour.
 I also made sure there were flannels available.
 Labour is hot work and, depending on the season, you might find yourself in the middle of a heat wave like I did so make sure you’ve got options for keeping cool.

 Fortunately these items weren’t necessary in the end but they were requested by my midwife in case there was a medical need to quickly raise the baby’s body temperature.
 A hot water bottle is also useful for pain relief in the early stages of labour.

 Container, cool bag and ice blocks for placenta storage